 I’m learning about weather in the Balkans and had rescheduled once because of heavy rain.
 Winter rain patterns come fast and furious and can clear quickly, but not always.
-When rain is in the forecast it doesn’t necessarily mean all day, and for a winter day trip, rain or shine is usually OK.
-We had heavy morning rain with a few rays of sunshine in the afternoon followed by light rain.
-It wasn’t a great day for photography.
+When rain is in the forecast, it doesn’t necessarily mean all day, and for a winter day trip, rain or shine is usually OK.
+We had heavy morning rain with a few rays of sunshine in the afternoon followed by light rain, so it wasn’t a great photography day.
 The humidity was daunting and even with a raincoat and umbrella, I got wet.

 Konavle Valley and Bay of Kotor

 Our southeast route to Montenegro passed small villages like Mlini and Cavtat, birthplace of Croatian painter Vlaho Bukovac, and continued through Konavle Valley to the Bay of Kotor.
 The fertile valley is sometimes called the Gulf of Croatia.
 It’s known for granaries, canals, and abundant “waterfalls and watermills” generated from the Ljuta, Kopačica, and Konavočica Rivers.

 On the way to Kotor we passed several Montenegrin villages – Herceg Novi, Bijela, Verige, Dobrota, Perast, and Risan.
 Over the years, Illyrians, Romans, Slavs, Celts, Greeks, Venetians, Spaniards, French, Ottomans, pirates, and others invaded Montenegro.
 The small country finally gained independence in 2006.